Parrotia persica, Iron Tree: planting, pruning and care

 Where to plant Parrotia?

-Parrotia persica is a very hardy tree, as it withstands frosts down to -25 °C. However, they dislike heat and are vulnerable to drought, although they become fairly resilient once well established.
-Avoid planting them south of the Loire, as climate there is not suitable.
+Persian Parrotia is a very hardy tree, as it withstands frosts down to -25 °C. However, they dislike heat and are vulnerable to drought, although they become quite resilient once well established.
+Therefore avoid planting them south of the Loire, the climate being unsuitable.

-This tree prefers rich, deep and acidic soils (autumn colours are then much more beautiful) but tolerates calcareous soil.
-It also needs soil to remain cool, but well drained.
-It can easily cope with clay soils.
+This tree prefers rich, deep and acidic soils (autumn colours are then far more spectacular) but tolerates calcareous soil.
+It also needs the soil to remain cool but well drained.
+It can easily cope with heavy clay.

-Ideal situation is a sunny position, but not scorching, or partial shade, protected from drying wind.
+The ideal position is sunny but not scorching, or partial shade, sheltered from drying wind.

-Allow plenty of space for this tree, which tends to spread widely: at least 10 metres wide when mature.
-Unless you choose a narrower-habit variety such as ‘Vanessa’ or ‘Persian Spire’.
+Allow plenty of space for this tree which tends to spread widely: at least 10 metres wide at maturity.
+Unless you choose a variety with a narrower habit such as ‘Vanessa’ or ‘Persian Spire’.

 When to plant?

-Best planting period is autumn (November–December).
-Can also plant in early spring if soil is not frozen.
+The best time to plant is autumn (November–December).
+Planting is also possible in early spring if soil is not frozen.

 How to plant?

-• Immerse the pot of your new Parrotia in a bucket of water for a few minutes to thoroughly re-moisten the rootball
+• Immerse the pot of your new Parrotia in a bucket of water for a few minutes to thoroughly re-wet the rootball

-• Dig a hole twice as deep and wide as the rootball of the tree
+• Dig a hole twice as deep and twice as wide as the tree’s rootball

-• Throw a few handfuls of well-rotted compost into the bottom of the hole
+• Add a few handfuls of well-rotted compost to the bottom of the hole

-• If your soil is heavy, you can add some sand, or even a few gravels to improve drainage
+• If your soil is heavy, add some sand or a little gravel to improve drainage

-• Place the remainder of the rootball at bottom of hole, spreading the roots out
+• Place remaining rootball at bottom of hole, spreading out the roots

-• Refill the hole with excavated, previously loosened soil
+• Backfill the hole with the excavated soil, loosened beforehand

-• Firm the soil gently around the tree with your hands (not with your feet!)
+• Firm soil gently around tree with your hands (not with your feet!)

-• Give 10 litres of water at the base to reduce risk of air pockets between roots and soil
+• Water the base with a 10-litre watering can to reduce risk of “air pockets” between roots and soil

-• Apply a mulch to protect the young tree from drought or plant a few small groundcover plants at the base (creeping bugle, sweet woodruff, Glechoma, Geranium macrorrhizum, …).
+• Apply a mulch to protect young tree from drought or plant some small groundcover plants at its base (creeping bugle, woodruff, Glechoma, Geranium macrorrhizum, …).

 Maintenance, pruning and care